 Here we'll talk about why a cylinder leakage test should be performed if a compression test reveals low readings on any cylinders.
 We'll also discuss how to do it the right way and properly interpreting the results.

 These leak down tests are performed to measure the percentage of compression loss.
 They help to locate the source of the leak as well.
 Even if the answer is bad news it's considered must know and helpful information.

 the ability to pinpoint the problem area before you start tearing down

 the motor.
 It can also help you determine if the repairs are worth

 A leakage tester allows you to control and apply compressed air to a cylinder through the spark plug hole.
 Before the air is injected, the piston of that cylinder should be at top dead center on the compression stroke.

 A built in pressure regulator on the tool controls the amount of pressure applied.
 A gauge registers the percentage of air lost from the cylinder when the compressed air is injected.
 The scale on the gauge is typically in easy to read percentages.

 A reading of 100 percent indicates that the cylinder will not hold any pressure whatsoever.
 Any reading that is more than zero indicates some leakage.

 The location of the compression leak can be found by listening and feeling around various parts of the engine for air leaks.
-If air is felt or heard leaving the throttle plate assembly a leaking intake valve is indicated at that point.
+If air is felt or heard leaving the throttle plate assembly a leaking intake valve is likely.

-If a bad exhaust valve is responsible for the cylinder leakage air can be felt and heard leaving the exhaust system during the test.
-When air is heard escaping the cylinder head area than an inspection of the head itself must be performed and may indicate a cracked cylinder head.
+If a bad exhaust valve is responsible for the cylinder leakage, air can be felt and heard leaving the exhaust system during the test.
+When air is heard escaping the cylinder head area than an inspection of the head itself must be performed.
+Possibilities include a cracked cylinder head or blown gasket.

 On the subject of head gaskets when you apply compressed air to a cylinder and you hear air leaving the radiator this is a good indication of a faulty head gasket or even a cracked block.